google/caliban/docs/index.rst

 * :doc:`/cli/caliban_status` displays information about all jobs submitted by Caliban, and makes it easy to interact with large groups of experiments.
-Use :doc:`/cli/caliban_status` when need to cancel pending jobs, or re-build a container and resubmit a batch of experiments after fixing a bug.
+Use :doc:`/cli/caliban_status` when you need to cancel pending jobs, or re-build a container and resubmit a batch of experiments after fixing a bug.

 These all work from :doc:`your Macbook Pro <explore/mac>`.
 (Yes, you can build